 - Soybeans and tofu

-- Fruits and vegetables (fresh, frozen or canned without added salt or sugar)
+- Fruits and vegetables (fresh, frozen or canned without salt or added sugars)

 - Salmon, tuna, sardines and mackerel